porteux/porteux/README.md

 ## Installing new applications or packages

-To install new applications that are not in the App Store or in the Slackware repository, AppImage packages are recommended.
-If an application is not available in AppImage format, Flatpak is avaialable by default and can be used to download and install any software available in Flatpak repositories.
+To install new applications that are not in the App Store or in the Slackware repository, AppImage format is recommended.
+If an application is not available in AppImage, Flatpak is avaialable by default and can be used to download and install any software available in Flatpak repositories.

 To download a Slackware package that is not present in PorteuX and convert it to a XZM module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
 After the XZM module is created, double-click or call `activate [moduleName]` to activate it.
 It's recommended to move the module to the `porteux/modules` folder to ensure it is automatically loaded after boot.